mysterymath/lcc6502/C_Standard_Compliance.md

 * C standard compatibility allows running as many libraries as possible without modification.
 Modification may still be required for either non-portable or insufficiently performant libraries.
-* ANSI C was the C standard from 1989 to 1999, and is largely backwards-compatible with the previous C implementation.
+* C89 was the C standard from 1989 to 1999, and is largely backwards-compatible with the previous C implementation.
 Many C libraries are written against it.
 * The project must supply hosted implementations of the language (see the C standard).
 This allows programs to be written that feel more like writing on a personal computer, and less like writing on a microcontroller.
 These platforms